-- On Western-style occasions, the host and guest of honor are treated as focal points, and guests of higher rank are seated closer to them.
-It is recommended that the last seat not be occupied by a female guest and that the host be seated with their back to the door. - Ideally, there should be 6, 10, or 14 people, with an equal number of men and women so that the female and male guests can be seated alternately. - You should avoid having 13 people total (including guests and host) seated at a table. - Should there be neither clear differences in rank nor special political considerations, seating arrangements can be planned based on the guests' professional and personal backgrounds, and convenience for conversation.
+• On Western-style occasions, the host and hostess are treated as focal points, and guests higher in precedence are seated closer to them.
+It is recommended that the last seat not be occupied by a female guest and that the host be seated with his back to the door.

+- Ideally, there should be 6, 10, or 14 people with an equal number of men and women so that the female and male guests can be seated alternately, with the host and hostess being seated across the table from each other. - One should avoid having 13 people total (including the guests, host, and hostess) seated at a table. - Should there be neither clear differences in rank nor special political considerations, seating arrangements can be planned based on the guests' professional and personal backgrounds, and convenience for conversation.

-4. Seating arrangements illustrated: See pages 14 to 27
+4.Seating arrangements illustrated: See figures 6 to 19

-Figure 1: Guests should arrive on time.
+Figure 5: Guests should arrive on time.

-Long table seating (1).
+Figure 6: Long table seating-1.

-- 1. When there are six people total, the host and their spouse are seated at opposite sides of the table. - 2.
-The numbers indicate the ranking of the guests.
+When there are six people total, the host and hostess are seated at opposite sides of the table.

-Long table seating (2).
+Figure 7: Long table seating-2.

-When there are eight people in total, the host and guest of honor sit on opposite sides of the table and male and female guests are seated alternately.
-Seats next to the host and their spouse are reserved for guests with the highest precedence.
+When there are eight people total, male and female guests are seated alternately, with members of the same sex facing each other.
+Seats next to the host and hostess are reserved for guests with the highest precedence.

-Long-table seating (3).
+Figure 8: Long-table seating-3.

-When there are 12 people total, the host and their spouse are seated at the middle of the longer sides of the table, with the lowestranking guests and their spouses seated at the ends.
+When there are 12 people total, the host and hostess are seated at the middle of the longer sides of the table, with the lowest-ranking guests seated at the ends.

-Western-style round table seating (1).
+Figure 9: Western-style round table seating-1.

-The host and their spouse are seated facing each other, guests and their spouses sit apart, and the guest of honor is seated to the right of the host's spouse.
+The host and hostess are seated facing each other, with the male guest of honor seated to the right of the hostess.

-Western-style round table seating (2).
+Figure 10: Western-style round table seating-2.